 Aware of the talk about slavery in Britain, Sharpe seems to believe that the British had already granted emancipation and the planters were refusing.Although a slave, because he was a preacher, he had more leave to travel freely, which he used to spread his plans among various slave communities.
 After a prayer meeting in mid-December 1831, he and a selected group of followers met and made final plans.
 He told them the history of other slave revolts in the Caribbean and then had them swear their faithfulness of the plans on the Bible.
 He and his followers demanded more freedom for black workers and a wage that was “half the going rate” of freed workers.
 They decided to go on strike on Christmas to win these demands.
 They had some support by the island’s relatively small free white population, who were struggling economically due to a depression which they blamed on the control of the island by the planter elite.

 They did not think this would lead to widespread suppression, but as it spread, the white Jamaican elites and the British cracked down hard.
-The strike started on Christmas Day, but turned into an active and full-fledged slave rebellion on December 27, when slaves set sugar on fire at the Kensington plantation near Montego Bay.
+The first stirrings of the strike started on Christmas Day, but turned into an active and full-fledged slave rebellion on December 27, when slaves set sugar on fire at the Kensington plantation near Montego Bay.
 This quickly turned into a huge rebellion, as up to 60,000 of Jamaica’s 300,000 slaves actively participated.
 Sharpe himself had hoped this would go off peacefully, but had already laid the groundwork for armed resistance if it the planters started the violence.
 The slaves began arming themselves and pitched battles broke out.
 The slaves actually started burning the plantations before the strike had a chance to take full effect, as rumors about a crackdown were swirling and the panicked actions impossible for Sharpe or anyone else to control.
 A black militia regiment known today only as the Black Regiment and led by a man named Johnson, about whom we know nothing else, defeated an armed white militia on December 28, freaking out the island’s white elites.
 Overall, 14 whites were killed, as well as 207 slaves before the revolt was put down on January 4, 1832.
 However, continued resistance in the mountains went on for about two more months.
 Another 300 or so slaves were executed, often for very small offenses, such as stealing a cow or pig, or just shot on sight.
 One of the executed was Samuel Sharpe, tried on April 19 and hanged on May 23, 1832.

 Jamaican plantation owners blamed the missionaries for stirring up what were surely loyal slaves, amiright?
 But the brutality of the suppression helped push the British public over the top to end slavery entirely.
 This received a lot of coverage in the British papers, much of it highly negative.
 Soon after, Parliament passed a law to start gradual emancipation in 1834 and total emancipation by 1838.